James Kirkland (boxer): Kirkland vs. Álvarez

-Outside the ring
+Outside of boxing

 As of 2009, Kirkland was on probation for an armed robbery conviction in 2003, for which he spent 30 months in prison.

 On Sunday, April 19, 2009, Kirkland was stopped in Austin traffic and arrested for possession of a firearm by a felon.
 On Wednesday, September 23, 2009, Kirkland was sentenced to 24 months in prison after pleading guilty to the firearm charge.
 Kirkland was released from prison in September 2010 and spent several more months in a halfway house in Austin, Texas.

 In June 2013, Kirkland was arrested for assault causing bodily injury and family violence.
 In 2016 he was again arrested, this time for failing to pay child support.